 India Developing Future Air Ambulances

-While the aeroplane was a major invention that spurred the rise of air ambulances, particularly in the context of the world wars, new military, and civilian technology may yet give rise to future air ambulances using AI that can carry patients or even organs for transplant at high speeds over long or short distances.
+While the airplane was a major invention that spurred the rise of air ambulances, particularly in the context of the world wars, new military, and civilian technology may yet give rise to future air ambulances using AI that can carry patients or even organs for transplant at high speeds over long or short distances.

-Even in non-war scenarios today, getting to the right medical institutions or emergency care centres can be difficult because of long distances, topography or non-availability, and even traffic and urban crowding.
+Even in non-war scenarios today, getting to the right medical institutions or emergency care centers can be difficult because of long distances, topography or non-availability, and even traffic and urban crowding.
 Getting Air Ambulance jets or even helicopters to some places can be challenging, impossible, or unaffordable.